 GIVE IT TO: MS, HS

-SUMMARY: When they were eleven years old, Wesley James said something that changed Quinn Hardwick’s life forever.
+When they were eleven years old, Wesley James said something that changed Quinn Hardwick’s life forever.
 Sure, he didn’t realize what he did wrong, but that doesn’t change the fact that Wesley irreparably hurt Quinn’s family.
-Now, five years later, Wesley James has moved back to town and–worse–has started working at the restaurant where Quinn works.
+Now, five years later, Wesley James has moved back to town and – worse – has started working at the restaurant where Quinn works.
 Quinn wants revenge, and it starts with getting perfect Wesley fired.

 I loved Quinn’s struggles with her father’s gambling addiction and her obsession with going to England.
 I loved her conflicting emotions about visiting her beloved grandmother in the nursing home since she’s been diagnosed with Alzheimer’s.
-I loved how she works in a restaurant themed on the English Tudor period.
-I love how the actor playing Henry VIII gets his kicks by putting employees into the stocks.
+I loved how she works in a restaurant themed on the English Tudor period, where the actor playing Henry VIII gets his kicks by putting employees into the stocks.

 Wesley James Ruined My Life has a lot of heart.
 It’s more than just a teen romance; there’s real life behind the Wesley James plot.
 The romance is cute and completely obvious from the first day Wesley and Quinn meet again after five years of Quinn’s hating Wesley.
 It’s clear Wesley liked Quinn then and that he still likes her now.